Data-driven state-space and Koopman operator models of coherent state dynamics on invariant manifolds: Introduction

 \section{Introduction}

 The Navier-Stokes equations (NSE) are dissipative partial differential equations (PDE) that describe the motion of fluid flows.
 When they have complex dynamics, their description requires a large number of degrees of freedom -a high state space dimension- to accurately resolve their dynamics.
 However, due to the fast damping of small scales by viscous diffusion, the long-time dynamics relax to a finite-dimensional surface in state space, an {\it invariant manifold} $\IM$ of embedding dimension $d_{\IM}$ \citep{Temam,Foias,Zelik}.
 The long-time dynamics on $\mathcal{M}$ follow a set of ordinary differential equations in $d_\mathcal{M}$ dimensions; since $\mathcal{M}$ is invariant under the dynamics, the vector field defined on $\mathcal{M}$ remains tangential to $\mathcal{M}$.
 Classical data-driven methods for dimension reduction, such as Proper Orthogonal Decomposition (POD), approximate this manifold as a flat surface, but for complex flows, this linear approximation is severely limited \citep{holmes_2012}.
-Deep neural networks have been used to discover the invariant manifold coordinates for complex chaotic systems such as the Kuramoto–Sivashinsky equation, channel flow, Kolmogorov flow or turbulent planar Couette flow \citep{Milano,Page_2021,alec_pre,carlos_prf,irmae,linot_couette,Floryan}.
-(In the present work we consider global coordinates in the embedding dimension of the manifold; \cite{Floryan} describes a methodology for data-driven dynamical models using local representations that have the intrinsic dimension of the manifold.)
+Deep neural networks have been used to discover the global invariant manifold coordinates for complex chaotic systems such as the Kuramoto–Sivashinsky equation, channel flow, Kolmogorov flow or turbulent planar Couette flow \citep{Milano,Page_2021,alec_pre,carlos_prf,irmae,linot_couette}. \cite{Floryan} recently introduced an approach in which the global manifold is split into local charts to identify the intrinsic dimensionality of the manifold (i.e., minimal-dimensional representation of a manifold often necessitates multiple local charts).
+This approach is natural for dealing with discrete symmetries, as illustrated in \cite{carlos_symmetry}.
+In the present work, we only consider global coordinates in the embedding dimension of the manifold.